navgurukul/newton/Advanced-python/basic/basic-intro.md

 | -               | Subtraction          | 5-2 = 3                |
 | +               | Addition             | 2+2 = 4                |

 The order of operations (also called precedence) of Python math operators is similar to that of mathematics.
 The ** operator is evaluated first; the *, /, //, and % operators are evaluated next, from left to right; and the + and - operators are evaluated last (also from left to right).
 You can use parentheses to override the usual precedence if you need to.
-Enter the following expressions into the interactive shell:
+Enter the following expressions into the interactive shell.
 ```python
 >>> 2 + 3 * 6
 20